Apple fires back at Qualcomm in lawsuit over battery patents

 Apple and Qualcomm probably won't be wishing each other a happy holiday.

-The battle between the two tech heavyweights rose another notch with Apple filing a countersuit against Qualcomm, alleging that the chip maker is using some of its technology in its line of processors that power rival smartphones.
+The battle between the two tech heavyweights rose another notch as Apple filed a countersuit against Qualcomm, alleging that the chipmaker is using some of Apple's technology in its line of processors that power rival smartphones.

 This is all part of bigger argument between the two over how much Apple should be paying Qualcomm for patents on tech that goes into the iPhone.
-Apple argues that the royalties are unfairly based on the total value of the phone and that it should be paying it based on the value of the modem that powers the device's connection.
+Apple argues that the royalties are unfairly based on the total value of the phone and that it should be paying according to the value of the modem that powers the device's connection.
 Qualcomm said it has a wide range of technologies that go into all smartphones, and that Apple isn't recognizing those contributions.

 Apple declined to comment beyond the filing.
 A Qualcomm spokesmen wasn't immediately available to comment.